ChrisPenner/rasa/docs/Building-An-Extension.md

 `stack upload rasa-ext-copy-pasta` to upload it to hackage (but please don't do that or we'll have a ton of copies of this tutorial uploaded).

 That's all for this episode!
-The API will be changing (see: improving) over time so stay tuned for updates.
-For now go and make some of your own extensions!
+Go and make some of your own extensions!
 I'm excited to see what you come up with!

 There are a few other extensions included in this repo, so go ahead and take a look at how they're doing things to get a few more ideas on how to do the